 OK, once again, this is for Maria–only this time, I’m not going to tell you the remedy like I did in Tidbits 61, this time you have to tell me!
 (But actually, the answer is at the bottom.)
 Here’s the video—I should say “videos”—because to get something to stay on youtube, you have to break it up into 3 short episodes, apparently, or it will get yanked:

 The title of the episode is “Keg!
 Max!”

-“The Gilmore Girls” is a serial story, a “soap opera”, as they say, but not in the usual sense; because this one is written for people who are educated!
+“The Gilmore Girls” is a serial story, a “soap opera”, as they say, but not in the usual sense; because this one is written for people who aren’t brain-dead!
 Your job is to find the remedy of the character pictured below, Jess:

-He looks like a real “smart-ass” doesn’t he, a real “wise-guy”!
-Well, here’s the story with Jess, he’s living with his uncle Luke because his mother, Luke’s sister, couldn’t handle him.
+He looks like a real “smart-ass” does he not, a real “wise-guy”!
+Well, here’s the story with Jess, he’s living with his uncle Luke because his mother, Luke’s sister, can’t handle him.
 He doesn’t follow rules, he doesn’t do what he’s told, he’s averse to discipline; so, his mother thought, “Maybe my brother Luke can handle him.”